Five Great Holiday Gifts for Writers

 If you’ve known a writer, you know they can be picky (some might even say pretentious).
 But it’s really not that hard buying gifts for the writers in your life – especially not with TWFH on your side.
 Here we’ve put together a list of five of our favorite gifts and gadgets for writers.

-3. For Mad Men lovers out there, give a writer in your life one of these gold pen necklaces from 1928 Jewelry.
-At $28, these necklaces are truly affordable chic.
-Joan Holloway fans will appreciate the vintage design, and your writer will never have to scramble around looking for lost pens.
-Get free shipping when you order from the website.
+3. For jewelry lovers out there, give a writer in your life one of these stylish Ted Baker gold pen necklaces.
+At just over $30, these necklaces are truly affordable chic.
+And best of all, your writer will never have to scramble around looking for lost pens.